daleao/sdv/Ligo/Modules/Tools/README.md

 - Compatible with [Harvest Moon FoMT-like Watering Can And Hoe Area](https://www.nexusmods.com/stardewvalley/mods/7851) as long as you don't touch Hoe and Watering Can settings (although you can just set them to the same values used by that mod to achieve the same effect).
 - Compatible with [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098).
 - **Not** compatible with the likes of [Combat Controls - Fixed Mouse Click](https://www.nexusmods.com/stardewvalley/mods/2590) or [Combat Controls Ligo](https://www.nexusmods.com/stardewvalley/mods/10496), as those features are already included in this and other Ligo modules.

-## Uninstallation

-Safe to uninstall or disable without special measures.

-## Special Thanks

-- [Pathoschild](https://www.nexusmods.com/stardewvalley/users/1552317) for their [TractorMod](https://www.nexusmods.com/stardewvalley/mods/1401), from which this mod ~~steals~~ borrows much of its code.